 Susan Paulukonis, MA, MPH

 Ms. Paulukonis received a BA in History and an MA in Educational Technology from San Francisco State University, and an MPH degree in Epidemiology and Biostatistics from the University of California, Berkeley.
 She resides in Atlanta, GA, and makes program-related visits to California frequently.

-California Sickle Cell Data Collection Program
+Sickle Cell Data Collection Program

 The California Sickle Cell Data Collection Program is funded by CDC Foundation - its aim is to create a public health surveillance system at the state level to track health impacts for all those with SCD, including adults and children, those receiving high quality specialty care and those without access.
 We use these data to inform policy makers, researchers, and those with the disease, to improve health outcomes and quality of life.

 Sickle Cell Trait Pilot Surveillance

 Funded by the National Institutes of Health, this grant supports a collaboration with the CA Dept of Public Health's Genetic Disease Screening Program to link the state's newborn screening identified cases of sickle cell trait (the carrier status for parents of those with sickle cell disease) to vital records data.
 This effort, if successful, will set the stage for linking these data to health outcomes data to better understand health impacts of sickle cell trait.